 Put another way, a typeface is the broad style category for a set of specific fonts — this is why a typeface is also sometimes called a font family.

-The distinction between font and typeface is small, but important as we start to explore web typography practices more in-depth.
-Now, let’s learn more about the language we use to describe fonts.
+The distinction between font and typeface is small but essential as you explore web typography practices more in-depth.
+Now, let’s learn more about the language used to describe fonts.

 Serif and Sans-Serif Fonts